Azure/Azure-Lighthouse-samples/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+If you contribute any changes affecting the buttons above, please also update the buttons following the instructions [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-azure-button).